wadaniel/korali/docs/source/using/basics.rst

 .. code-block:: python

-   # Saving results to a file every 5 generations, instead of 1
+   # Saving the details of all samples generated during execution and their results (this file can become really large)
-   e["File Output"]["Store Samples"] = True
+   e["Store Sample Information"] = True

 This option is by default disabled, since storing all samples may require large file sizes.